skittleguy/Gwater2-But-More-Values/README.md

 - [Extras](#extras)

 ## Overview
 **GWater2** Is a fluid simulation mod for Garry's Mod.
-It adds the ability to spawn and create a multitude of different fluids that flow in real time.
+It adds the ability to spawn and create a multitude of different fluids that flow in real time.\
 Due to the complex nature of simulating and rendering fluid dynamics, the backend of this mod requires a binary module.
 See [Technical Details](#technical-details) for more information.

 Installation steps can be found [here](#installation-steps)

 ## Features
-**GWater2** comes with a bunch of SWEPs and Entities to mess with, and a menu to change fluid behavior (default key = G).
+**GWater2** comes with a bunch of SWEPs and Entities to mess with, and a menu to change fluid behavior.
 Multiplayer is supported, and menu options (fluid parameters) are synced.

+TODO

 ## Requirements
 > [!IMPORTANT]